gersonvj/The-Art-Hub/README.md

 Welcome,

 Our concept is to show art from undiscovered artists.
-The ideia is to gather artists to improve their skills and show in the gallery all their art.
+The purpose is to gather artists to improve their skills and show in the gallery all their art.

 The Art Hub now is starting exposing Shane Byrne arts.

 ## Ux Structure

-As the user open the home page, have a introduction that leads him to see a prominent picture with a concept of the drawing.
-Lead to latest pictures and to the link gallery for more work.
-If specifc work is required the user go into contact taht leads him to a form and ask any questions he might have it.
+As the user opens the home page, have an introduction that leads him to see a prominent picture with a concept of the drawing, when the user hovers the picture it will change, creating curiosity for the other pictures in the website.
+Lead to the latest pictures and the link gallery for more work.
+If specific work is required the user go into contact that leads him to a form and ask any questions he might have it.

 ## Features

 <ul>Existing Features:
-  <li>Home page: Is the art hub ideia and concept, one main picture, gallery, address and social.
-The gallery section show the latest pictures, and a link to the gallery to show the user more artworks.</li>
+  <li>Home page: The art hub idea and concept, one main picture, gallery, address and social.
+The gallery section show the latest pictures, and a link to the gallery to shows the user more artworks.</li>
   <li>Gallery:   Show the arts developed by our community</li>
-  <li>Contact: This contact is for customers who seek a specific type of art and want to ask to the community for developing</li>
+  <li>Contact: This contact is for customers who seek a specific type of art and want to ask the community for developing</li>
 </ul>

 <ul>Future Features: